NATIONAL VIOLIN DAY

-Although having ancient origins, the violin got most of its modern characteristics in Italy during the 16th century with further modifications in the 18th and 19th centuries.
+Although having ancient origins, violin-makers developed most of the violin’s modern characteristics in Italy during the 16th century.
+Further modifications formed in the 18th and 19th centuries.

 The person who makes or repairs violins is called a luthier.

 It is believed that Turkic and Mongolian horseman from Inner Asia were the world’s earliest fiddlers.
-Their two-stringed upright fiddles were strung with horsehair strings.
-They played them with horsehair bows and often featured a carved horse’s head at the end of the neck.
-The violins that we play today, (also the violas and cellos) and whose bows are still strung with horsehair, are a legacy of the nomads.
+They played two-stringed upright fiddles strung with horsehair strings.
+Likewise, they played using horsehair bows and often featured a carved horse’s head at the end of the neck.
+The violins we play today (as well as the violas and cellos) with bows still strung with horsehair are a legacy of the nomads.

 - 1555 – Andrea Amati receives credit for the oldest documented four-string violin, like the modern violins.